the Top 7 things to do in Split, Croatia: a 2 day itinerary

 The most impressive part of Split, Croatia is the part that resides directly within the walls of some of the grandest rooms of Diocletian’s palace, which easily makes the palace one of the best things to do in Split.
 The top left photo was taken mid-day, you can see the tourists!
 The photo next to it involved a 6am wake up call, getting dressed in the dark, and booking it to Peristil to try to get some photos that were relatively people-less.
 That is the ONLY time you’ll ever see it empty.
 Take note of the black onyx Sphinx in the bottom left picture!
 It was a gift from an Egyptian pharaoh to Diocletian, and it has been sitting there, undisturbed, for thousands of years.
 And it still has its nose.
 Take that, Egypt.

-Directly across from the Golden gate (bottom right) is an enormous, bronze statue of Gregory of Nin.
-I don’t know who this is or what he’s done, but I do know that if you go rub his toe, you’ll have good luck.
-Go rub it haha
+Directly across from the Golden gate (bottom right of those photos above) is an enormous, bronze statue of Gregory of Nin.
+I don’t know who this is or what he’s done, but I do know that if you go rub his toe, you’ll have good luck?
+Obviously we gave it a go.

 2. Walking tour of the complex